hidglobal/digitalpersona-access-management-api/docs/digitalpersona-authentication.md

 # Authentication API

-The DigitalPersona Authentication API is used to implement authentication of supported credentials in your web-based application.
+The DigitalPersona Authentication API is a higher-level JavaScript API used to implement authentication of supported credentials in your web-based application.

+As an alternative, you can use the lower-level RESTful API described [here](https://hidglobal.github.io/digitalpersona-sample-web/).

 View the [Authentication API](https://hidglobal.github.io/digitalpersona-authentication/) documentation.